m4b0/m4b0.github.io/quotes/index.md

 ➠ "Any sufficiently advanced technology is indistinguishable from magic." <br />
 ~ Arthur C. Clarke, "Hazards of Prophecy: The Failure of Imagination"

+➠ "Life begins at the end of your comfort zone" <br />
+~ Neale Donald Walsch